SNL-UCSB/cs176c-assignments/spring21/assignment2/README.md

 3. Any paper that quotes or refers to the work of another person should include a citation or reference to that work.
 A guide to writing citations can be found [here](http://library.duke.edu/research/citing).

 ## Plagiarism policy:
 Be very careful to describe the technology in your own words.
-If you extract any quotations from a reference, be sure to put that quotation in quotes (“ ”) and include a proper citation.
-Your paper should in general be written in your own words and should contain minimal direct quotes.
-Do not copy figures directly from published work unless they are directly cited.
-Your report may contain at most one performance graph from a published work and must be properly cited.
-Any architectural drawing of the operation of your technology must be drawn by you.
+If you extract any quotations from a reference, be sure to put that quotation in quotes (" ") and include a proper citation.
+Your paper should, in general, be written in your own words and should contain minimal direct quotes.
+Do not copy figures directly from published work without directly citing them.
+Your report may include at most one performance graph from a published work and must be properly cited.
+You must draw any architectural drawing of the operation of your technology.
 Failure to properly cite original sources constitutes plagiarism.
-Part of the purpose of this assignment is to learn how to properly cite published work.
+Part of the purpose of this assignment is to learn how to cite published work properly.
 Please consult with the instructor or the TA if you have any questions in this regard.

+We won't award any grade point for this assignment if we detect any plagiarism in the submitted report.

-## Presentation:
+## Topics
-You will make a 7 minute presentation about your technology for the class on either April 27 or May 2.
-If two students worked on the assignment, both must participate in giving the presentation.
-Be careful to not exceed the time limit.
-We will discuss how to do the presentations in class in the prior week.
-During your presentation, you will be graded on the following:
-1. Sticking within the time limit
-2. Clarity of presentation
-3. Quality of presentation slides
-4. Presentation content
+- Open Radio Access Networks (RAN)
+- 5G for Industrial IoT applications
+- 6G Networks
+- Broadband for Rural/Tribal Areas
+- Network telemetry for cellular networks
+- New 802.11 protocols (e.g., ax, ay, ba, etc.)
+- OpenWRT routers (Hint: telemetry systems based on OpenWRT routers)
+- Gigabit Passive Optical Networks (GPON)
+- Open source projects on 5G networks (e.g., AETHER), GPONs (e.g., VOLTHA)
+- DOCSIS 4.0
+- Virtual CMTS
+- Proactive network management (PNM)
+- Programmable packet scheduling (e.g, PIFO, SP-PIFO, etc.)
+- Video conferencing technologies/applications (e.g., WebRTC, Zoom, Microsoft Teams, Google Hangout, etc.)
+- Video gaming applications
+- Video streaming applications (e.g., Netflix, Hulu, etc.)
+- Internet speed measurement systems (e.g., Speedtest, speedchecker, fast.com, etc.)

+This is a reference list.
+If you'd like to explore a topic not covered in this list, please let us know.
+We will be more than happy to help.